eeko-kon/pyOpenMS_UmetaFlow/README.md

 ### Step 5: Run all kernels and investigate the results

-All the results are in a csv format and can be opened simply with excel or using pandas dataframes.
+All the results are in a tsv format and can be opened simply with excel or using pandas dataframes.

 ### Citations

-Röst, H.L., Sachsenberg, T., Aiche, S., Bielow, C., Weisser, H., Aicheler, F., Andreotti, S., Ehrlich, H.-C., Gutenbrunner, P., Kenar, E., Liang, X., Nahnsen, S., Nilse, L., Pfeuffer, J., Rosenberger, G., Rurik, M., Schmitt, U., Veit, J., Walzer, M., Wojnar, D., Wolski, W.E.,Schilling, O., Choudhary, J.S., Malmström, L., Aebersold, R., Reinert, K., Kohlbacher, O. OpenMS: A flexible open-source software platform for mass spectrometry data analysis.
-Nature Methods, vol. 13, 2016. doi:10.1038/nmeth.3959
+Pfeuffer J, Sachsenberg T, Alka O, et al. OpenMS – A platform for reproducible analysis of mass spectrometry data.
+J Biotechnol.
+2017;261:142-148. doi:10.1016/j.jbiotec.2017.05.016

-Kai Dührkop, Markus Fleischauer, Marcus Ludwig, Alexander A. Aksenov, Alexey V. Melnik, Marvin Meusel, Pieter C. Dorrestein, Juho Rousu, and Sebastian Böcker, SIRIUS 4: Turning tandem mass spectra into metabolite structure information.
-Nature Methods 16, 299–302, 2019 doi:10.1038/s41592-019-0344-8
+Dührkop K, Fleischauer M, Ludwig M, et al. SIRIUS 4: a rapid tool for turning tandem mass spectra into metabolite structure information.
+Nat Methods.
+2019;16(4):299-302. doi:10.1038/s41592-019-0344-8

-Kai Dührkop, Huibin Shen, Marvin Meusel, Juho Rousu, and Sebastian Böcker, Searching molecular structure databases with tandem mass spectra using CSI:FingerID, PNAS October 13, 2015 112 (41) 12580-12585, doi:10.1073/pnas.1509788112
+Dührkop K, Shen H, Meusel M, Rousu J, Böcker S. Searching molecular structure databases with tandem mass spectra using CSI:FingerID.
+Proc Natl Acad Sci.
+2015;112(41):12580-12585. doi:10.1073/pnas.1509788112

+Nothias LF, Petras D, Schmid R, et al. Feature-based molecular networking in the GNPS analysis environment.
+Nat Methods.
+2020;17(9):905-908. doi:10.1038/s41592-020-0933-6

+Mölder F, Jablonski KP, Letcher B, et al. Sustainable data analysis with Snakemake.
+Published online January 18, 2021. doi:10.12688/f1000research.29032.1

 ### Test Data (only for testing the workflow with the example dataset)
 * Current test data are built from known metabolite producer strains or standard samples that have been analysed with a Thermo IDX mass spectrometer.
 The presence of the metabolites and their fragmentation patterns has been manually confirmed using TOPPView.